 Isehunwa, also one of the speakers at the event, said that energy demand would keep rising, saying this was because “energy is linked to development”.

-Falode said that optimising the “golden egg” was critical for the industry to survive.
+Falode said optimising the “golden egg” was critical for the industry’s survival.

-“So, there are big chances for oil and gas in navigating the energy transition as it responds to the challenges it is currently confronted with, it must address the issue of human capital development,” he said.
+“So, there are big chances for oil and gas to navigate the energy transition as it responds to the challenges it is currently confronted with, and it must address the issue of human capital development,” he said.

-Falode however, highlighted the roles of PTDF in developing indigenous manpower and technology transfer in the petroleum industry as well as to make the country “a no-man-resource-centre for the West African sub-region”.
+Falode, however, highlighted the roles of PTDF in developing indigenous manpower and technology transfer in the petroleum industry and in making the country “a no-man-resource centre for the West African sub-region.”.